Owner-Occupier Commercial Property Loans

 Tax Advantages

-Owner-Occupier Simple deductions
+Owner-Occupier Straightforward deductions

 Investment Complex CGT & gearing